go101/immutable-value-proposal/README.md

 }
 ```

-In the above, the element of the slices are not immutable values.
+In the above, the elements of the slices are not immutable values.
 However, in the following example, the slice elements are immutable.
 ```
 {